17 Things to Know Before Renting a Car in Milan Italy

 5. Read your contract & avoid extra charges

-👉🏽 Do a walk around and inspect your rental car: When you pick up your rental, make sure to inspect it thoroughly and take note of any existing damage to the car.
+👉🏽 Take a walk around and inspect your rental car: When you pick up your rental, be sure to inspect it thoroughly and note any existing damage to the car.

 That way, you won’t be held responsible for any preexisting damages when you return your car.

-If you don’t do so, your rental agency will deduct some amount from the security deposit.
+If you don’t do so, your rental agency will deduct a certain amount from your security deposit.
 So make sure to return your rental with a full fuel tank.

 6. Drive on the right-hand side of the road